CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab5.md

    >**Note**: The code shown in the screenshot may be different for you.

-1. Copy and paste the code in the file named **test.js** that you just created.
+1. Copy and paste the code in the file named **test.js** that you just created and press `Ctrl + S` to save the file..

 1. Now, to generate test cases for each function, select the function for which the test case has to be generated, and back in the GitHub Copilot Chat window, type **/tests** and hit enter.